- EMERGING INITIATIVES

 Step 2: Submit a program application and required attachments to firstname.lastname@example.org with the subject line “AccelerateMass Phase 2 Application – [Company Name].”

 Step 3: MassCEC staff will evaluate the progress the company has made during Phase 1 as well as the continuing merit of the technology and business plan prior to a company’s entrance into the Phase 2 program.
-Staff will notify Awardees if selected for a $100,000 Phase 2 convertible note investment.
+Staff will notify recipients if selected for a $100,000 Phase 2 convertible note investment.

-Step 4: In addition to quarterly check-ins with MassCEC staff, awardees will be required to submit informal, monthly written updates, quarterly financials, and a semi-annual progress report during the Phase 2 milestone period.
+Step 4: In addition to quarterly check-ins with MassCEC staff, recipients will be required to submit informal, bi-monthly written updates, quarterly financials, and a semi-annual progress report during the Phase 2 milestone period.

 What is a convertible note?